Getting Your Home Ready to Sell

 Legal / Notary Fees

 A lawyer or notary handles the conveyancing and title transfer.
-Budget $1,000–$2,000 depending on complexity.
+Fees vary by complexity — it's worth getting a quote early.

 Mortgage Penalties